adrianrivadulla/FootNet/README.md

 The following sections provide further details about the data and sofware developed and how to replicate  our results (to the extent allowed by the random allocation methods used for training and testing data and the stochastic nature of neural networks).
 The code provided has been originally developed for use in Visual3D (v6), Matlab (2018b) and Python (3.7).
 Nevertheless, all the files output by each script are also provided, so users can focus on a specific part of their interest or replicate the parts their software allows.
 The most important part of the study i.e. FootNet development can be replicated using Google Colab, which is freely accessible to anyone who owns a Gmail account.

+## Data

+The datasets used in this study include ground reaction forces collected on an instrumented treadmill and three-dimensional marker trajectories collected using an optoelectronic motion capture system.
+These datasets have been gathered from previosly published running biomechanics studies and have been named as:

+FootStrikes dataset: LINK
+Inclines dataset: LINK
+Speed dataset: LINK
+Footwear: LINK
+Prolonged dataset: LINK

+Please note that FootStrikes and Inclines were already open access datasets retrieved from [here](link) and [here](link), and credit should go to the researchers leading the original projects.
+We just reshare their work organised conveniently for our study.

-The data and software needed to replicate our results can be accessed [here](link2datasoftwareetc).
+The raw data and software needed to replicate our results can be accessed [here](link2datasoftwareetc).
 The project directory is organised as follows:

   - StepDetectionStudy
     - Datasets